In the spring of 2013, I posted a thread on my Facebook page addressing the media takedown of southern celebrity chef Paula Deen.

 My premise was that this was due to sexism, ageism, and classism—in Deen’s case, because she was an older woman whose image was frequently mocked, derided and lampooned as representing a rural, regional, working class background that is often the butt of jokes.

-It was not in any way a defense of Paula Deen herself, or a negation of the accusations of racism leveled at her.
+It was not in any way a defense of Paula Deen herself, nor a negation of the accusations of racism levelled at her.

 I also pointed out that, as a queer person, I was tired of hearing male rappers, and football players of any race, using words like “f*ggot” and “q*eer” as slurs, and that I would likewise genuinely welcome a pillorying of the next gay man who used the word “tr*nny.”
 And I said that what Paula Deen had said was both offensive and stupid, and that the Food Network was entirely right in firing her.